-The classic red spaceman on the right (pictured with said tool) came with the Galaxy Explorer (497) set released in 1979.
+The classic red spaceman above (pictured with said tool) came with the Galaxy Explorer (497) set released in 1979.
 This was by far the coolest of the early Lego space vehicles.
-It had a cockpit where several spacemen could pilot the craft, and a docking port in the rear where a small rover could be stored.
+It had a cockpit where several spacemen could pilot the craft and a docking port in the rear where a small rover could be stored.

 The Castle theme had been big with Lego going back to the late '70s and early '80s.
 Back then the horses were made from Lego bricks, but not long after they started to produce horse figures.
 This small set was part of a much greater kingdom of knight sets.